Max Aarons: Rangers

 On 25 June 2025, Aarons joined Scottish Premiership club Rangers on loan for the season.
-On 22 July 2025, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox Stadium.
-Aarons scored his first league goal on 28th September 2025, away to Livingston in a 2-1 victory, a 94th minute winner.
+On 22 July, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox.
+Aarons scored his first league goal on 28 September, away to Livingston in a 2–1 victory, a 94th minute winner.

 International career

 After breaking into the Norwich City first team at the start of the 2018–19 season, Aarons earned a call-up to the England under-19 team in September 2018.

 On 30 August 2019, Aarons was included in the England U21 squad for the first time.
 He made his debut during the 3–2 qualifying win against Turkey on 6 September 2019.
 Aarons was a member of the squad that were eliminated at the group stage of the 2021 UEFA European Under-21 Championship.

 Despite his England caps, in March 2021 it was reported that Aarons would be called up to the Jamaica national team, as part of a plot by the Jamaican Football Federation to purposely target a number of English and English-born players for call ups in order to increase the nation's chances of qualifying for the 2022 World Cup.
 JFF president Michael Ricketts claimed that Aarons was going to apply for a Jamaican passport in order to play for the nation.
 However, Aarons subsequently revealed he had not been contacted by Jamaica, stating: "I am able to play for Jamaica but I never heard anything from them or whatever.
 I had people messaging me, a few family members from Jamaica, and I had to say that I hadn't heard anything".
 Aarons also revealed that he had no interest in playing for anyone other than his home nation, commenting: "my full focus is definitely on England".

 On 14 June 2023, Aarons was included in the England squad for the 2023 UEFA European Under-21 Championship.
 He started in the final as England beat Spain 1–0 to win the tournament.